 Public Blockchain Vs Private Blockchain

-How different are public blockchains and private blockchains from each other?
+How different is public blockchain versus private blockchain or permissioned blockchain vs permissionless blockchain from each other?
 Well, it is safe to say the differences are not so stark anymore.
-Nowadays, there are visible pros and cons between public and private blockchains but with time, these lines will definitely blur.
+Nowadays, there are visible pros and cons or difference between public blockchain and private blockchain but with time, these lines will definitely blur.

-Before we begin to compare the private and public blockchains, let us discuss why there is a need for them.
+Before we begin to compare the private blockchain and public blockchain, let us discuss why there is a need for them.

 Well, the blockchain technology rose to the limelight due to its transparency in the validation of transactions.
-But the boon turned into bane soon, when people started worrying about the privacy of the data stored in such public blockchains and private blockchains were born.
+But the boon turned into bane soon, when people started worrying about the privacy of the data stored in such public blockchain and private blockchain were born.

-Let us begin with the similarities that exist between private blockchains and public blockchains.
-Public and private blockchains are decentralized peer to peer networks and the mutual consensus determines the validation of the transactions.
+Let us begin with the similarities that exist in private blockchain vs public blockchain.
+Public blockchain versus private blockchain are decentralized peer to peer networks and the mutual consensus determines the validation of the transactions.
 The ledger is immutable and it is almost impossible to hack the data.

 Conclusion: Which one to vouch for?